Kylrix/flow/README.md

 WhisperrFlow is the orchestration layer for Whisperr’s productivity suite.
 It blends a premium Next.js + Material UI frontend with Appwrite-backed state to deliver task, calendar, and event workflows that feel cohesive across the entire experience.

+## What WhisperrFlow Does

+WhisperrFlow is an AI/onchain app that unifies your tasks, schedule, and shared events so you can see everything that matters in a single pane.
+It automatically highlights key information—due dates, attendance status, availability—so you understand what’s next without jumping between tools.
+The result is a more confident, deliberate daily flow where priorities stay visible and nothing important is overlooked.

 ## Highlights

 - **Context-driven state** (`TaskContext`, `AuthContext`, `LayoutContext`) keeps tasks, authentication, and the secondary sidebar synchronized across the UI.